EditB/100-days-of-code/r1-log.md

 ### R1D16
 - Finished Express.js (lesson 7-8).
 Ready to start with backend API development projects, but first need to set up Glitch and GitHub.

+### R1D17
+- Set up Glitch and GitHub.
+Started to code on Glitch.
+Made a Hello World with current date in Jade (iso html).
+Setting up the computer as well for glitch/express/mongo nodejs.
+First will try the API on Glitch, then will probably give it a go on GitHub as well.